FrozenNode/Multup/README.md

 	[{"errors":[],"path":"public\/images\/originals\/lolcat_imagename.png","filename":"lolcat_imagename.png","original_name":"imagename.png"}]

 ## Copyright and License
-Administrator was written by Nick Kelly for the Laravel framework.
+Multup was written by Nick Kelly for the Laravel framework.
-Administrator is released under the MIT License.
+Multup is released under the MIT License.
 See the LICENSE file for details.

 ## Changelog